openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/superiorOlivaryComplex
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Superior olivary complex' is a nuclear complex of neuraxis and gray matter of hindbrain.
-It is part of the pontine tegmentum.
+   :definition: Is a nuclear complex of neuraxis and gray matter of hindbrain.
+Is part of the pontine tegmentum. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002128) ('is_a' and 'relationship')]
-   :description: A a collection of brainstem nuclei that functions in multiple aspects of hearing and is an important component of the ascending and descending auditory pathways of the auditory system.
+   :description: A a collection of brainstem nuclei that functions in multiple aspects of hearing and is an important component of the ascending and descending auditory pathways of the auditory system. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002128)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0111309
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002128#superior-olivary-complex-1
    :name: superior olivary complex